fenstrat/next-level-searchapi-ds-wellington/slides.md

 - These slides are available on Github if you like to refer to them
 - To recap, search is an important part of most Drupal sites.
 - While SaaS solutions can be great, custom building your search stack can solve your exact needs
+- Solr still offers a powerful backend to power your search, with many points to customise to your exact requirements
+- Lunr.js could be a super fast search solution for smaller data sets
+- Finally, OpenSearch can fulfil a lot of enterprise requirements, all rolled into an optional hosted service
 - Hopefully this session has shown you a few new tricks to add to your search tool belt

 ---